MXfive/line_ha_bot/README.md

 You have several options, listed from easiest to most technical:

 **Option A: Nabu Casa (easiest)**
 A Home Assistant Cloud subscription gives you a ready-made HTTPS domain with no configuration required.
-Costs approximately USD /month.
 See https://www.nabucasa.com.

 **Option B: Cloudflare Tunnel (free)**
 Cloudflare Tunnel routes your local HA through Cloudflare's network, giving you a proper HTTPS domain for free.
 Install the **Cloudflare** add-on from the HA add-on store, create a free Cloudflare account, and follow the add-on instructions.